 New Safeguarding Changes

-New Safeguarding Changes Coming Next Year
+New Safeguarding Changes For 2026

 New safeguarding measures which were the focus of a consultation earlier this year will be implemented from September 2025 to make sure the increase in places doesn’t reduce quality.